Meltano uses an approval workflow for all pull requests.

 A contributor can ask for a review on any pull request, without this pull request being done and/or ready to merge.

-Asking for a review is asking for feedback on the implementation, not approval of the merge request.
+Asking for a review is asking for feedback on the implementation, not approval of the pull request.
 It is also the perfect time to familiarize yourself with the code base.
 If you don’t understand why a certain code path would solve a particular problem, that should be sent as feedback: it most probably means the code is cryptic/complex or that the problem is bigger than anticipated.

 Meltano makes use of ADR’s (Architectural Decision Records) to record architectural decisions roughly as described by Michael Nygard.
 In a nutshell, these are used to document architectural decisions and to provide a record of the decisions made by the team and contributors in regard to Meltano’s architecture.
 These are held in docs/adr.
-To propose or add a new ADR, its simplest to create a new entry using adr-tools, and then send a long a merge request for review.
+To propose or add a new ADR, its simplest to create a new entry using adr-tools, and then send a long a pull request for review.